nicklockwood/SwiftFormat/README.md

 + @IBOutlet var label: UILabel!
 ```

-***trailingClosures*** - converts the last closure argument in a function call to trailing closure syntax where possible:
+***trailingClosures*** - converts the last closure argument in a function call to trailing closure syntax where possible (disabled by default because it can introduce ambiguity that prevents code from compiling):

 ```diff
 - DispatchQueue.main.async(execute: {